-- What specific activities will you carry out and in what sequence? - What are the risks to the project, and how will you mitigate them? - Who will plan, implement, and manage your project? - What time, financial, personnel, and other resources will you need to carry out the activities? - Note: You must include \$3,000 per year of proposed budget for travel to attend an IMLS-designated meeting. - What existing resources within the tribe, assets within the library or community, and/or potential partners will be utilized during this project to aid in its success?
+- What specific activities will you carry out and in what sequence? - What are the risks to the project, and how will you mitigate them? - Who will plan, implement, and manage your project? - What time, financial, personnel, and other resources will you need to carry out the activities?

+Note: You must include \$3,000 per year of proposed budget for travel to attend an IMLS-designated meeting.

+- What existing resources within the organization, assets within the library or community, and/or potential partners will be utilized during this project to aid in its success?
 Resources and assets can include both tangible and intangible.
-Potential partners can include other departments within the tribe, tribal colleges and universities, etc. - How and with whom will you share your work's general findings and lessons learned?
+Potential partners can include other nonprofits, departments within colleges and universities, and/or for-profit organizations. - How and with whom will you share your work's general findings and lessons learned?